georgesnow/MacPassRevealer/README.md

-The keyboard shortcut is hard configured and has changed for reliablity for using Cocoa instead of Carbon Control+Option+`
+The keyboard shortcut is hard configured as:
+Control+Option+`